saricay/STM32-Blue-Pill-Projects/README.md

 Midterm: Speed control simulation using 3 LEDs, 2 buttons and a potentiometer
 Final: Implementation of a temperature control system

-The projects' description files can be found on the description_project folder
+The projects' description files can be found on the Project_Descriptions folder